Simultaneously Dissipative Operators And The Infinitesimal Moore Effect In Interval Spaces: Interval spaces and the Moore effect

 {\bf Theorem 2}.
 For existence of interval space in which at least one interval posesses non-empty interior and with respect to which in system (7) there is no IME on $B$, it is necessary and sufficient for the family $\{f'(x): x \in B \}$ to be simultaneously dissipative.

 Thus, the problem of existence of the interval space, with respect to which IME is absent, is reduced to the problem of simultaneous dissipativity of Jacobi matrices.
-As sought for space one can choose a set of all balls of that norm relative to which all Jacobi matrices are dissipative.
-This norm is {\it constricting} for (7) on $B$ (i.e. the distance between two solutions with initial conditions from B will not expand with time).
+As sought for space one can choose a set of all balls of that norm with respect to to which all Jacobi matrices are dissipative.
+This norm is {\it contracting} for (7) on $B$ (i.e. the distance between two solutions with initial conditions from B will not expand with time).
 Hence, all systems without IME (with respect to some interval space) on $B$ are globally stable in $B$ (see introduction).